OVERVIEW OF PRACTICE

 VOLUNTEER WORK AND SERVICE TO LEGAL COMMUNITY

-Allen has served on many bar association committees and was chairperson of the Seattle/King County Bar’s Criminal Law Section, the Bar’s Prison Reform Section and is a founding member of the Washington Association of Criminal Defense Lawyers.
+Allen has served on many bar association committees and was chairperson of the Seattle/King County Bar’s Criminal Law Section, the Bar’s Prison Reform Section (which won a national ABA award for its accomplishments) and is a founding member of the Washington Association of Criminal Defense Lawyers.

 Allen has lectured at over 150 continuing legal education seminars (a list of representative seminars available on request), and has been a lecturer in criminal procedure at the Seattle University Law School.